tinymce/tinymce-docs/migration-from-4x.md

 layout: default
 title: Migrating from TinyMCE 4 to TinyMCE 5.
 title_nav: Migrating from TinyMCE 4
-description: Instructions for migrating from TinyMCE 4 to TinyMCE 5.
+description: Guidance for migrating from TinyMCE 4 to TinyMCE 5.
 keywords: migration considerations premigration pre-migration
 ---

-Most configuration changes in TinyMCE 5 only affect complex use cases, such as using custom components.
+Most configuration changes in TinyMCE 5 only affect complex use cases, such as customized user interface components.
 The process for setting up a basic TinyMCE 5 instance is the same as TinyMCE 4.

-This chapter describes the migration process and workarounds for customers using TinyMCE version 4.
-It describes settings that require updating prior to migration; and workaround procedures for deprecated, deleted, and updated features.
+This chapter describes the migration process and workarounds for customers using TinyMCE 4.
+It describes the settings that require updating prior to migration; and workaround procedures for deprecated, deleted, and updated features.

 > Note: For support related to migration, please contact [Tiny support](https://support.tiny.cloud/hc/en-us/requests/new).
 Open Source users: Please report issues on the [TinyMCE GitHub Repository](https://github.com/tinymce/tinymce/).